The OHSU Knight Cancer Center has outstanding depth of experience in sarcoma. We treat hundreds of patients with sarcoma every year. We offer:

 Surgical biopsy: The surgeon removes part of a tumor (incisional biopsy) or all of a tumor (excisional biopsy).

 Surgery is the most common treatment for most sarcomas.
-Your care team will base recommendations on the type of sarcoma, where it is and whether it has spread.
-In some cases, radiation therapy, chemotherapy or both might be used.
+It depends on the type of sarcoma, where it is and whether it has spread.
+In some cases, we may also use radiation therapy, chemotherapy or targeted therapy.

 Surgery for soft tissue sarcomas: The surgeon's goal is to remove the entire tumor, plus a little healthy tissue around it to make sure all the cancer is taken out.
 Your care team will inspect the tissue under a microscope to make sure no cancer cells are present.

 Surgery for bone sarcomas: Most bone cancers are treated with surgery.
 A first surgery may be needed to biopsy the cancer.
-At the Knight Cancer Institute, we plan this carefully to make sure later surgery is successful and to offer the best chance to preserve a limb.
+At the Knight Cancer Institute, we plan this carefully to make sure later surgery is successful and to offer the best chance to preserve your arm, leg or joint.

 Lung surgery: If sarcoma has spread to only a few spots in the lung, those tumors can sometimes be removed.

-Limb salvage surgery and reconstruction: More than 90% of patients with sarcoma in a limb have surgery that spares the limb.
+Limb salvage surgery and reconstruction: More than 90% of patients with sarcoma in an arm or leg have surgery that spares the limb.
 Our surgeons are experts at reconstructing a limb or part of the pelvis even after removing a large amount of bone or tissue.
 We may use bone from another part of the body or advanced 3D printing technology to produce synthetic bone.

 Radiation therapy for soft tissue sarcomas: High-energy rays, such as X-rays, are aimed at cancer cells to kill them.
 It may be the main treatment if surgery would do too much damage to vital tissues or if a patient is in poor health.
 Most radiation treatments for sarcoma use external beam radiation therapy, or rays delivered from outside the body.
 Your care team might recommend one of these types: